EovE7Kj/unikernel-z/phase2/readme.md

    - Given the considerable reduction in both boot time and TTM, along with minimal variability, unikernel-znnd presents a clear advantage in scenarios requiring rapid deployment and minimal downtime.

 ## Implications

-Given the trivial Boot Time and TTM, it becomes apparent  that if a node database can be bootstrapped, the potential for endless, realtime scalability of nodes becomes a reality.
+- Scalability: Given the trivial Boot Time and TTM, it becomes apparent  that if a node database can be bootstrapped, the potential for endless, realtime scalability of nodes becomes a reality.
 Zk-proofing can also be implemented here to create redundant/"replacable" nodes on-demand.
+- Security: Of course, the implementation of a unikernel at the node-level introduces other meaningful benefits that could not be addressed here.
+Unikernels inherently offer enhanced security due to their minimal attack surface.
+Each unikernel is designed to run a single application, eliminating the unnecessary code that can introduce vulnerabilities.
+Additionally, unikernels reduce the complexity of the system, making it easier to audit and secure.
+This streamlined approach to deployment further enhances the overall security posture, providing robust protection against a range of potential threats.

 ## Conclusion